-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 45 Mullin Amended January 21, 2016 Died in Senate Existing Law: AB 939 requires, among other things, each city and each county to prepare a household hazardous waste element (HHWE) and to submit that element to CalRecycle for approval.
-Letter of opposition sent February 23, 2016, for this bill Committee on Environmental Quality Proposed Law: This bill would require CalRecycle to adopt one or more model ordinances for a comprehensive program for the collection of HHW.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 45 Mullin Amended January 21, 2016 Existing Law: AB 939 requires, among other things, each city and each county to prepare a household hazardous waste element (HHWE) and to submit that element to CalRecycle for approval.
+Letter of opposition sent to Senate Committee on Died in Senate Committee on Environmental Quality Proposed Law: This bill would require CalRecycle to adopt one or more model ordinances for a comprehensive program for the collection of HHW.
 The bill states that if a jurisdiction proposes to enact an ordinance for the collection and diversion of HHW, they may adopt one of the model ordinances.
 The bill would revise the definition of HHW to include pharmaceutical and sharps waste thereby requiring local jurisdictions to collect and properly dispose of these items.
 The bill would require CalRecycle to determine whether a nonprofit organization has been created and has \$5 million available to make grants to local jurisdictions for purposes relating to HHW disposal for five years.
-If CalRecycle does not determine that such a nonprofit organization exists by December 31, 2018, then the bill's provisions would be repealed on January 1, 2019. as amended January 21, AB 197 Garcia Amended June 8, 2016 Senate Committee on Senate Environmental Quality, 2-year bill Existing Law: The California Renewable Portfolio Standard (RPS) Program requires the Public Utilities Commission (PUC) to adopt a process that provides criteria for the rank ordering and selection of the least-cost and best-fit eligible renewable energy resources taking into account factors and to require an electrical corporation, in soliciting and procuring eligible renewable energy resources, to take actions.
+If CalRecycle does not determine that such a nonprofit organization exists by December 31, 2018, then the bill's provisions would be repealed on January 1, 2019.
+Environmental Quality on February 23, 2016, for this bill as amended January 21, AB 197 Joined with SB 32 Joined with SB Amended August 2, 2016 Senate Floor, 2-year bill Existing Law: The California Renewable Portfolio Standard (RPS) Program requires the Public Utilities Commission (PUC) to adopt a process that provides criteria for the rank ordering and selection of the least-cost and best-fit eligible renewable energy resources taking into account factors and to require an electrical corporation, in soliciting and procuring eligible renewable energy resources, to take actions.
 The RPS Program authorizes an electrical corporation to refrain from entering into new contracts or constructing facilities beyond the quantity that can be procured within the cost limitation of the electrical corporation unless the eligible renewable energy resources can be procured without exceeding a de minis increase in rates consistent with the electrical corporation's long-term procurement plan.
 Proposed Law: This bill would create the Joint Legislative Committee on Climate Change Policies consisting of 3 Members of the Senate, 3 Members of the Assembly while adding 2 members of the Legislature to the state board as ex-officio, nonvoting members.
 The bill would require the committee to recommendations to the Legislature concerning the State's programs and policies related to climate change.
 This bill would require the Board to consider adopting measures to meet the greenhouse gas emissions limits based on a specified priority, rank all greenhouse gas emissions reduction measures, as specified, and require the Board to make all ranking related data available to the public.